vwolanyk/debug_challenge/README.md

 In this new feature, we will be adding Invoices to the Api::Companies#show endpint.

-- Modify this endpoint so that the response includes a node called `invoices` that contains an array of invoce objects.
+- Modify this endpoint so that the response includes a node called `invoices` that contains an array of invoice objects.
 - Modify the tests in `test/controllers/api/companies_controller_test.rb` so that they pass now that we've added the invoices node.
 - Ensure that no other API endpoints include the `invoices` node in their responses.